-Keep reading for the various options available to you and other things you can do to manage your 9-5 job and your pup.
+Keep reading for the various options available to you and other things you can do to combine your 9-5 job and your pup.

 Can a Boston Terrier Be Left Alone?

-These even-tempered, intelligent and energetic dogs will not find it too hard to stay at home alone, as long as you provide them with toys for their entertainment.
+Thus, these even-tempered, intelligent and energetic dogs will not find it too hard to stay at home alone, as long as you provide them with toys for their entertainment (more tips further down).

 How Long Can a Boston Terrier Be Left Alone?

-It’s important not to forget that dogs are social animals and they love spending time with us, so leaving them alone all day is definitely not advisable if you want a happy, well-adjusted dog.
+Another important reason is that dogs are social animals and they love spending time with us, so leaving them alone all day is definitely not advisable if you want a happy, well-adjusted dog.